 We invite authors to submit photographs or illustrations that might be used on the front cover of Veterinary Record when their paper is published.
 Digital images should be sent as GIF, TIFF, EPS or JPEG files at a minimum resolution of 300 dpi at an image size of 22 cm width.
 When submitting images please include details of who the picture should be credited to.

 Research papers should include a title of not more than 15 words; the names, qualifications and addresses of each author; an e-mail address for the corresponding author; and an abstract of not more than 200 words covering the methods and results of the study.
 They should be set out in the following sections: abstract, introduction, materials and methods, results, discussion, acknowledgements, references.
 Clinical papers should follow a similar overall arrangement, modified appropriately.
 The text should be as concise as possible; the length should not exceed 4000 words.
 The word count excludes the title, author details, abstract, tables, figure legends, acknowledgements and references.
+After a manuscript has been revised, authors will be asked to submit both a 'marked copy' with changes tracked in Word and a 'clean' copy with no tracked changes.
 On acceptance, a one-page summary of the article will be requested and must be provided before the paper is published online (for more information click here).
 To submit a paper click here

 Preliminary accounts of work, short clinical reports and significant case reports for publication as short communications should follow a similar format to papers but should exclude a summary and subheadings.
 The title should be no more than 10 words, the text should not exceed 1000 words and only one or two figures and/or tables should be included.
 The word count excludes the title, author details, abstract, tables, figure legends, acknowledgements and references.
+After a manuscript has been revised, authors will be asked to submit both a 'marked copy' with changes tracked in Word and a 'clean' copy with no tracked changes.
 On acceptance a half page summary of the article will be requested and must be provided before the short communication is published online (for more information click here).
 To submit a short communication click here